Effective Curriculum for Behavioral Change

 It all starts with buy-in, getting camper on board with the program.
 At camp we have a fun summer introducing campers to many sports, activities, hobbies and outdoor adventures like rock climbing, hiking, and whitewater geared to broaden their range of interests.
 We do this by focusing on fundamentals so that our campers become proficient on a range of new activities.

-At camp our counselors can intervene in real time to question thinking and have the camper practice new comping skills.
+At camp, our counselors can intervene in real time to question thinking and have the camper practice new coping skills.
 Through our drama group activities we can practice new ways to handle stress or arguments, and actually create muscle memory of becoming frustrated in common “hot button” situations, but resolving these conflicts peacefully.

-In group we learn how to keep a schedule, and discuss the importance of self monitoring behaviors.
+In the group, we learn how to keep a schedule and discuss the importance of self-monitoring behaviors.
 We teach campers how to set goals and implement systematic self-monitoring methodology in order to create behavioral change.

 Our behavioral coaching experts work with campers on reaching their life goals and changing habits.
 Because we focus on the future and the wants and needs of the campers, we maintain a positive tone throughout camp.
 Our campers leave excited about the future and their new commitments and goals in life.